kamransafi/ERA5_move2/README.md

 - ERA5_pl_YYYYMMCWWW.nc for weekly pressure level data (WW = week number)
 - ERA5_pl_YYYYMM.nc for monthly pressure level data

-#### Downloads take time and patience is a virtue
+#### Interrupting and resuming requests

 The download part is the most time consuming.
-You can interrupt the request_ERA5.r script and resume it later.
+You can interrupt the request_ERA5.r script and resume it later, just rerun the script.
 The script will check which files are already downloaded and continue with the missing files.
-It will resume the process, checking for completed jobs and download them, submit new jobs.
-You can interrupt as needed, resume when back etc. Just source the Request_ERA5.r script again.
-As long as the 'Local_path' and the 'studyID' are the same and the folder exists containing the files in the folder, the script will resume.
+It will resume the process, checking for completed jobs and download them, and accordingly submit new jobs, until all the jobs have been completed.
+You can interrupt as needed, resume when back etc., just source the Request_ERA5.r script on the same machine again.

 ## Part Two: Annotating Tracking Data (Annotate_ERA5.r)

 The annotation process interpolates ERA5 variables to your tracking locations in three dimensions and in time: